nosami/XSVim/README.md

 - `gh` - Show tooltip at current caret location (`G`o `H`over)
 - `<C-p> - Go to file`
 - `hjkl` support on the Solution Explorer pad and Test Explorer pad.
 Pressing `<esc>` on these will switch focus back to the last editor window.
-- Insert mode escape binding.
-See example screenshot to see how to configure `jj` to escape when in insert mode.
 - Goto Pad shortcuts start with `gp`
   - `gps` - Go to solution explorer
   - `gpc` - Go to class pad